cjphaha/cjphaha/README.md

 This is my website 🌐: https://cjpa.top , My Email: ✉️ [Email](mailto:caorcjp@gmail.com)

-* 🌱   Now working in bilibili.
+* 🌱   Now working in Tencent.

 * 💻   With 4 years' computer science and technology education and 2 years' development working experience.